matlab-deep-learning/Use-a-Python-Speech-Command-Recognition-System-to-MATLAB/README.md

 Simplify the process by using the helper function [librosaToAudioToolbox](HelperFiles/librosaToAudioToolbox.m).
 This function takes the parameter-value pair arguments used in Librosa's mel spectrogram function, and automatically maps them to an equivalent audioFeatureExtractor object.

-The function returns code that you can use to compute the auditory spectrgrams.
+The function returns code that you can use to compute the auditory spectrograms.

 ![aiaudio image](images/afe.PNG)